TABLE OF CONTENTS

 In general, three-digit codes identify a category of illness, while codes with fourth digits are called subcategory codes, and those with fifth digits are referred to as sub-classifications.

-When a specific condition, illness, etc., contains a 4th or 5th digit, the CE uses all available digits to identify the condition.
+When a specific condition, illness, etc., contains a 5th or 6th digit, the CE uses all available digits to identify the condition.
 In addition to providing further specificity of the anatomical site, the 4th and 5th digits also provide additional pertinent clinical information related to the injury or medical condition.
-Therefore, when selecting ICD-9 codes, the CE should always use the code that most specifically describes the medical condition reported.
+Therefore, when selecting ICD codes, the CE should always use the code that most specifically describes the medical condition reported.

-16. Coding Software.
-Claims examiners are to utilize the coding software which is available at https://www.medicalcodeexpert.com/expert/.
-This is an online tool that helps to identify the appropriate ICD-9-CM code.
-These guidelines are to be used as a supplement to the ICD-9-CM Coding books.
+9. Coding Software.
+CEs are to utilize Optum, an online tool that helps to identify the appropriate ICD-9/10-CM code.
+These guidelines are to be used as a supplement to the ICD-9/10-CM Coding books.

-17. Prompt Pay.
+10. Prompt Pay.
 The Prompt Payment Act requires federal agencies to pay vendors in a timely manner.
 The Act requires assessment of late interest penalties against agencies that pay vendors after a payment due date.
-The DEEOIC has identified three classes of bills that fall under the Prompt Pay Act: Reviews by a District Medical Consultant, Second Opinion/Referee Medical Examinations, and Impairment Rating Examinations.
+The DEEOIC has identified three classes of bills that fall under the Prompt Pay Act: Reviews by a CMC, Second Opinion/Referee Medical Examinations, and Impairment Rating Examinations.
 These bills must be processed within seven calendar days from date of receipt in the District Office.
-(Refer to PM 2-800 for the specific actions to be taken by the CE and the Medical Scheduler in the processing of DMC bills.)
+(Refer to PM 2-800 for the specific actions to be taken by the CE and the MS in the processing of CMC bills.)